-Trains from London to Frankfurt am Main cover the 395 miles (637 km) long route with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
-There are direct train services available.
-Travelers depart most frequently from London Victoria and arrive in Frankfurt (Main) Flughafen.
+Trains from London to Frankfurt am Main cover the 395 miles (637 km) long route taking on average 10 h 11 min with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
+Normally, there is 1 train operating per day, including direct services available.
+Travelers depart most frequently from London Victoria and arrive in Frankfurt (M) Flughafen Regionalbf.

 Find the best route between London and Frankfurt am Main with Deutsche Bahn.
 Comparing schedules and prices and booking the most affordable trip has never been easier with over 1000 travel companies on Omio.

 Germany's largest train company Deutsche Bahn (DB) offers excellent services within Germany and internationally, including a journey from London to Frankfurt am Main.
 Find DB train times and tickets for your 395 miles (637 km) journey from London to Frankfurt am Main with the best deals on Omio.
 Choose from ticket types including the Super Saver, Saver and Flexible fares if you’re looking for the most affordable train from London to Frankfurt am Main.
 DB also offers discount cards, such as the Bahncard, 25, 50 and 100, which you can use on Omio.

 Deutsche Bahn is well-known for its levels of efficiency and comfort with its range of train types.
 These include the high-speed InterCity Express (ICE), the national express Intercity (IC) and international express Eurocity (EC), and local Regional Express (RE) and Regional (RB) trains.
 These types of trains differ in terms of the comfort and time needed to travel.
 For example, bathrooms are standard services on these trains, but other amenities like an onboard restaurant or free WiFi access are only available on certain trains.